liblava/liblava/README.md

 <br />

-However, this library includes several [Third-Party](doc/Third-Party.md) libraries, which are licensed under their own respective **Open Source** licenses ➜ They all allow static linking with closed source software
+However, this library includes several [Third-Party](doc/Third-Party.md) libraries, which are licensed under their own respective **Open Source** licenses &nbsp; ➜ &nbsp; They all allow static linking with closed source software

 **All copies of liblava must include a copy of the MIT License terms and the copyright notice**